Mdcrab02/Qiskit-Tutorial-Visualization/README.md

   <p align="center">
     This repository contains Jupyter notebooks that demonstrate the quantum circuit visualization capabilities available within Qiskit.
-	This builds upon my other tutorials
+	This builds upon my other repository for Qiskit tutorials that outline my
 	<a href="https://github.com/mdcrab02/Qiskit-Introduction">Introduction to Qiskit</a>
 	<br />
     <br />